oferlmntr/gpt-paint/README.md

   # GPT Power-Ups

-  🎨 Draw directly in ChatGPT conversations and toggle RTL for assistant messages with this browser extension 🖌️
+  🎨 Draw directly in ChatGPT conversations, toggle RTL for assistant messages, and sanitize text from hidden characters with this browser extension 🖌️

   ![GPT Power-Ups Demo](screenshots/gpt-power-ups.gif)